denkovarik/Annotate-KEGG-Pathway/README.md

 ![KEGG Homepage](https://github.com/denkovarik/Annotate-KEGG-Pathway/blob/main/images/KEGG_homepage.png)

-2. Then enter a biochemical pathway that you wan to annotate.
+2. Then enter a biochemical pathway that you want to annotate.
 In this example, we will annotate the Gluconeogenesis pathway.

 ![Search Pathways](https://github.com/denkovarik/Annotate-KEGG-Pathway/blob/main/images/Search_for_pathway.PNG)